How to prepare for travel with your pet to any EU country whether the UK leaves the EU with or without a deal.

 You must also apply for a new document, the UK pet passport.
 You can use this for travel to the EU for your pet’s lifetime (or until full) as long as your pet’s rabies vaccinations are kept up to date.

 Part 2 listed country status

-If the UK becomes a Part 2 listed country, you must have your pet microchipped and vaccinated against rabies before travel.
+If the UK becomes a Part 2 listed country, you must have your pet microchipped and vaccinated against rabies at least 21 days before travel.
 You’ll need to make sure your pet’s rabies vaccinations are kept up to date and make sure your dog has tapeworm treatment if needed.

 You must also visit an official vet no more than 10 days before you travel to get an animal health certificate confirming that your pet is microchipped and vaccinated against rabies.

 Your pet will need a new animal health certificate for each trip to the EU if the UK becomes a Part 2 listed country.
 On arrival in the EU, pet owners travelling with pets need to enter through a designated TPE.
 At the TPE, you may need to present proof of microchip and rabies vaccination and tapeworm treatment if required.